 - See The Inspiration For Disneyland’s Main St USA

 Downtown Fort Collins is undoubtedly home to one of the most iconic main streets.
 Some say that Walt Disney modeled Main Street USA in Disneyland after downtown Fort Collins.
 Highlighted buildings include the Firehouse Book Store, the Old Linden Hotel, and the city hall.
 Spend the afternoon shopping, dining, and playing a tune on one of the pianos around town.

 19 Old Town Square, Fort Collins

-Researchers at Colorado State University study how flowers grow in the Colorado climate to help Coloradans know what to grow, when, and where.
-See the research in person when you visit the nearly 3-acre park, with 20,000 square feet of flower beds at the Flower Trial Gardens in Fort Collins.
-Find more information at http://www.flowertrials.colostate.edu/.
+In Fort Collins, researchers at Colorado State University study how flowers grow in the Colorado climate, helping Coloradans know what to grow, when, and where.
+The 3-acre park, with 20,000 square feet of flower beds, is at the Flower Trial Gardens in Fort Collins and is open to the public.

 1401 Remington St, Fort Collins